google/fonts/TRIVIA.md

 ## Interesting Libre Fonts Not In Google Fonts

-Here is a list of some libre fonts made for special purposes (emoij, math, icon, etc) are not available in Google Fonts.
+Here is a list of some libre fonts made for special purposes (emoji, math, icon, etc) are not available in Google Fonts.

 * <https://material.io/icons>
 * <https://github.com/figs-lab/datalegreya>